Free Conservative Party: Policies

 Politically, the Free Conservatives stood between the National Liberals and the German Conservative Party.
 As a decidedly pro-government party, they supported Bismarck's anti-Catholic Kulturkampf and, as the party of the elites, his Anti-Socialist Laws.
 In 1878 it was the driving force behind the shift towards a protective tariff policy.
 With support from some members of the German Conservative Party, the Free Conservatives opposed Bismarck when he ended the Kulturkampf and began to introduce social reforms such as health insurance for workers.
 They wanted to see the Anti-Socialist Laws strengthened and advocated a stronger military and more colonisation.
 From 1887 to 1890 (the final years of Bismarck's chancellorship), it was one of the cartel parties – an electoral alliance of the Free Conservatives, the German Conservative Party and the National Liberals – which Bismarck saw as his only reliable source of support.
 With the cartel in the majority following the 1887 Reichstag election, it was able to push through the second seven-year military budget (septennate) that Bismarck wanted.

 At the beginning of the Wilhelmine era (1890–1918), the party lost 22 seats in the 1890 Reichstag election, dropping from 41 to 19.
 It never recovered its former strength; the greatest number of seats it was able to achieve afterwards was 28 in the 1893 election.
-The party continued to oppose moves towards parliamentarisation but was open to changes in the Prussian three-class franchise, which weighted votes by the amount of taxes paid, as long as they did not lead to an equal, universal manhood voting system such as was used in elections to the national Reichstag.
+The party continued to oppose moves towards a parliamentary system but was open to changes in the Prussian three-class franchise, which weighted votes by the amount of taxes paid, as long as they did not lead to an equal, universal manhood voting system such as was used in elections to the national Reichstag.

 During the First World War, the party advocated annexationist war aims, opposed the Reichstag's 1917 peace resolution and supported the militaristic German Fatherland Party after it was founded in 1917.
 On 13 December 1918, during the early weeks of the German revolution, the executive board of the Free Conservatives advised party members to join the right-wing German National People's Party (DNVP), effectively disbanding the 52-year-old party.